bibiki/bibiki.github.io/_posts/2023-12-30-a-few-ways-java-trips-you-up.md

 This is not the way to write code, but it is still a strange thing that once tripped me up.
 Perhaps I had another variable, say j, whose value I was trying to set to i++, or something like that.

 Anyways.
-It is easy to think that after those two lines of code have executedthe value of i is 2 but in actuality, the vaule of i after those two lines of code remains 1.
+It is easy to think that after those two lines of code have executed the value of i is 2 but in actuality, the vaule of i after those two lines of code remains 1.

 Here is another way this pattern of writing code may trip one up.
 Here is some code: